avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 5. Click `Join` and submit transaction.

 Note: you can also join a pool from the Karma Coin App.

-Note that you can only be a mebmer of one pool at a time.
-You can't join a pool while still an owner or member of another pool.
+---

-## Leave a pool
+## Leave a Pool

 1. Go to `Network` > `Staking` tab.
 2. Then switch to `Accounts` tab and select `Pooled`.
 3. Click on the three dots near your account and choose `Unbond funds`.
 4. Enter amount that you want to unbond and click `Unbond` and submit transaction.
-5. Wait for unbonding period (1 day) to end and then you can withdraw your funds.
+5. Wait for unbonding period (24 hours on Testnet) to end and then you can withdraw your funds.
 6. After unbonding period pass, on the same page click on the three dots near your account and choose `Withdraw unbonded`.
 7. Submit transaction, and funds will be returned to your account.

+---

-## Claim pool payout
+## Claim Pool Payout

 1. Go to `Network` > `Staking` tab.
 2. Then switch to `Accounts` tab and select `Pooled`.